5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   }
 ]
 ```
-* 404 - Plans were not found.
+* 404 - Action-Plans were not found.
 * 500 - An error occurred.

 ### POST Data/Action/plan
-Add new plan.
+Add new Action-Plan.

 Param: